Mel Kiper Jr. is back with his second 2012 NFL mock draft for the first round.

 We discussed the first one about a month ago, summarizing Kiper's thoughts and supplementing them with my own.

-This updated look works from Kiper's updated mock, continuing with the Arizona Cardinals, who hold the 13th overall choice.
+This updated look works from Kiper's updated mock, concluding with the St. Louis Rams, who hold the second overall choice.

 2. St. Louis Rams: Justin Blackmon, WR, Oklahoma St.

 Kiper's give: Cleveland, Washington or maybe even Miami could slide into this spot if they want to make a move at quarterback, but Blackmon goes here in this mock because I'm not able to reflect trades.
 St. Louis is in desperate need of a weapon in the passing game, and will get one with one of its first two picks.
 Remember, it could also lose Brandon Lloyd in free agency.